 Unless you plan to be a solopreneur, you’ll eventually have to choose a co-founder to help you in your business venture.
 Signing on with a co-founder gives you a partner to bounce ideas off of and someone who likely offers complementary skills to help you create a formidable team.
 For example, if you’re an excellent marketer or salesperson, consider bringing on a technical co-founder to cover your knowledge gaps.
 Once you partner with a co-founder, keep the communications lines open and honest.

 When it eventually comes time to hire employees, try to make a point of hiring swiss army knife-types who are comfortable taking on tasks that may not fall into their traditional wheelhouse.
 A lean team requires the maximum output of every individual so you need people who can learn on the job and adapt to an always-changing workload.
+Get an office for your staff to work in and look into cardboard baler hire from PHS Wastekit for hassle-free waste removal.

 Develop a communication flow with teammates